be-mler/BLE-Tracker-Lib/README.md

 We also provide an [App](https://github.com/be-mler/Beacon-Tracker-App)  using this lib.

 ## Motivation ##
 We are two cybersecurity students from [CISPA](https://cispa.saarland/).
 Our motivation is to get a view where and how much BLE trackers used for benign reasons and or tracking you.
-We want to provide you the ability to include this in your app and help tracking beacons or to
+We want to provide you the ability to include this in your app and help tracking beacons or to track beacons yourself.
 ## Features ##
 #### General: ####
 - Backgound Tracking (Low power consumption but less accurate)